Mail-in voting changes could play a decisive role in these swing states

 In 2021, lawmakers passed A.B.
 321, which requires county clerks to mail all active registered voters a ballot at least 14 days before an election, making Nevada one of eight states to offer universal mail-in ballots.

-The Nevada Senate race will be among the most closely watched, with Trump-endorsed former state Attorney General Adam Laxalt taking on incumbent Sen. Catherine Cortez Masto (D-Nev.).
-Gov. Steve Sisolak (D) is also in a tight reelection race against Clark County Sheriff Joe Lombardo, the GOP nominee.
+The Nevada Senate race will be among the most closely watched, with Trump-endorsed former state Attorney General Adam Laxalt taking on incumbent Democratic Sen. Catherine Cortez Masto.
+Democratic Gov. Steve Sisolak is also in a tight reelection race against Clark County Sheriff Joe Lombardo, the GOP nominee.

 Robert Uithoven, a consultant for Laxalt’s campaign, said the universal mail system meant some ballots were being delivered to homes where people hadn’t lived for years.